pleszkowicz/web3-wallet-connect/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project utilizes next.js API routing to connect with Etherscan.
-THe key is stored locally in the `.env` file.
-See `.env` for more details and how to obtain a key.

-Create `.env.local` and add required key(s) to it.
+## App

 Once the application is running, you should see the following login screen:

 ![login](https://github.com/pleszkowicz/web3-wallet-connect/blob/main/public/images/login.png?raw=true)

-Then, use the injected web3 wallet from the browser and allow read-only access to your account.
+Then, use selected web3 wallet from the browser and allow read-only access to your account.

 ![balance](https://github.com/pleszkowicz/web3-wallet-connect/blob/main/public/images/balance.png?raw=true)